GauntletGames-2086/D6-Jokers/README.md

 # D6-Jokers
-A Balatro mod that adds a new kind of joker, embracing the best thing in the world: GAMBLING
+A Balatro mod that adds a new kind of joker that has it's effect determined by a roll of the die.
+## How to install
+REQUIRES STEAMODDED 1.0.0-ALPHA-0609a

+Download the release file or the source code from current release/main, and put it into your Steamodded Mods directory